matzesoft/wiring_pi_soft_pwm/README.md

 ## Using the package

-The first thing todo is to create the `SoftPwmGpio`.
+First create the `SoftPwmGpio`.
 It takes the the pin of the GPIO.
 Afterwards call the `setup` method.
 ```dart
 final pwmGpio = SoftPwmGpio(12);
 pwmGpio.setup();